 - finding suppliers in the market that can deliver in the quantity or to the quality required

 - negotiation and agreement

 - management of the contract.

-The Victorian Government’s buyer’s guide to procurement is process designed to navigate this uncertainty and ensure that the purchase is one that protects and creates value.
+The Victorian Government’s buyer’s guide to procurement is a process designed to navigate this uncertainty and ensure that the purchase is one that protects and creates value.

 Detail is also needed when you want people with very diverse skill sets, in teams or organisations with different objectives, to follow a process.
-When there is a lot of in-house knowledge, shared culture and objectives, and the participants and stakeholders are known, you need a lot less information in the formal process because it is captured ‘informally’ in the context.
+When there's a lot of in-house knowledge, shared culture and objectives, and the participants and stakeholders are known, you need a lot less information in the formal process because it is captured ‘informally’ in the context.

 Did the information on this page meet your needs?